severalnines/docs/user-guide/dashboard.rst

 	- Do Not Setup Vendor Repositories - Provision software by using repositories already setup on the nodes.
 The User has to set up the software repository manually on each database node and ClusterControl will use this repository for deployment.
 This is good if the database nodes are running without internet connections.
 	- Use Mirrored Repositories - Create and mirror the current database vendor's repository and then deploy using the local mirrored repository.
 This is a preferred option when you have to scale the Galera Cluster in the future, to ensure the newly provisioned node will always have the same version as the rest of the members.

-* **Add Nodes**
+* **Add Node**
 	- Specify the IP address or hostname of the MySQL nodes.
+Press enter to add more nodes.
 Minimum of three nodes is recommended.

 * **Deploy**
 	- Starts the Galera Cluster deployment.